 The business environment in the United States is perhaps the most dynamic and vibrant in the world, characterized by rapid change and exceptional complexity.
 In this environment, regulators and standard setters such as the Securities and Exchange Commission (SEC), the Financial Accounting Standards Board (FASB), and the Public Company Accounting Oversight Board (PCAOB) are scrambling to respond to the rapid-paced changes in a manner that ensures the continued usefulness of accounting reports to reflect economic reality.
-A number of accounting and reporting issues arise when two or more companies join under common ownership or a company creates a complex organizational structure involving new financing or operating entities.
+A number of accounting and reporting issues arise when two or more companies join under common ownership or a company creates a complex organizational structure involving any of a variety of forms of new financing or operating entities.
 The first 10 chapters of this text focus on a number of these issues.
 Chapter 1 lays the foundation by describing some of the factors that have led to corporate expansion and some of the types of complex organizational structures and relationships that have evolved.
 Then it describes the accounting and reporting issues related to formal business combinations.
-Chapter 2 focuses on investments in the common stock of other companies.
-It also introduces basic concepts associated with the preparation of consolidated financial statements that portray the related companies as if they were actually a single entity.
+Chapter 2 focuses on investments in the common stock of other companies and on selected other types of investments in and relationships with other entities.
+Moreover, it introduces basic concepts associated with the preparation of consolidated financial statements that portray the related companies as if they were actually a single company.
 The next eight chapters systematically explain additional details related to the preparation and use of consolidated financial statements.